zhibailin/MasteringEnglish/04-Making-Money-Is-Not-About-Luck.md

 We want to [[factor]] luck out of it.

 __There's__ four __kinds of__ luck that we're talking about.
 This came from a book.
 Marc Andreessen, __wrote a blog post about__ it.

+### 1. Blind luck
+The first kind of luck you might say is blind luck.
+__Where__ I just [[got lucky]] because something completely out of my control happened.
+That's fortune, that's fate.